cpraveen/nla/README.md

 Run the code in binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cpraveen/nla/HEAD).
 When you first click on this link, it may take a few minutes to set up the environment with all required packages.
 Then you can edit and run the notebooks, but you cannot save them; but you can download the notebooks to your computer.

-## Open in nbviewer (view only, cannot run)
+## Open in nbviewer (read only, cannot run)

-Open the `src` directory https://nbviewer.org/github/cpraveen/nla/tree/master/src
+Open the `src` directory: https://nbviewer.org/github/cpraveen/nla/tree/master/src

 or the individual files